-Chapter 6.
+Chapter 5.
 The Ext4 File System

-The ext4 file system is a scalable extension of the ext3 file system, which was the default file system of Red Hat Enterprise Linux 5.
-Ext4 is the default file system of Red Hat Enterprise Linux 6, and can support files and file systems up to 16 terabytes in size.
+The ext4 file system is a scalable extension of the ext3 file system.
+With Red Hat Enterprise Linux 7, it can support a maximum individual file size of 16 terabytes, and file systems to a maximum of 50 terabytes, unlike Red Hat Enterprise Linux 6 which only supported file systems up to 16 terabytes.
 It also supports an unlimited number of sub-directories (the ext3 file system only supports up to 32,000), though once the link count exceeds 65,000 it resets to 1 and is no longer increased.
+The bigalloc feature is not currently supported.

 As with ext3, an ext4 volume must be umounted in order to perform an fsck.
-For more information, see Chapter 5, The Ext3 File System.
+For more information, see Chapter 4, The Ext3 File System.